-But Dunn's life was very short, the company closed its doors in 1924 (or 1927, depending on sources).
+But Dunn life was very short, the company closed its doors in 1924 for the first time, and definitively in 1927, after an attempt to relaunch it unfortunately failed.
 In its short life however Dunn produced good quality and robust fountain pens, equipped with an efficient and advanced filling system that was years ahead to those of its competitors.

 |Models et al.|

-Dunn was founded in New York in 1921, but curiously Charles Dunn, the inventor which gave its name to the company, was not between its owners because he died by tuberculosis just few days before the company foundation.
-It was him that in 1920 created and patented (Patent nº US-1359880) an original pump filling system similar to the one used by OMAS, more than 10 years later, for the Lucens.
+The Dunn was founded in New York in 1921 with headquarters at 300 Madison Avenue, but among its founders does not figure directly Charles Dunn, the inventor from whom the company takes its name, which seems to have died of tuberculosis shortly before the foundation of the company.
+It was him that in 1920 created and patented (Patent nº US-1359880) an original pump filling system almost identical to the one used by OMAS for the Lucens more than 10 years later.
 The new filling system allowed to store a large ink capacity, so that one of the slogans adopted for the market launch the Camel Tatler model was: "A regular camel for ink, goes a month without a drink".

-Initially the Dunn pens were made in hard rubber and were of good quality; the company distinguished itself by an extensive advertising campaign.
-The pump mechanism was simple and robust, and the pens were produced in a variety of models from small pens for women's to the Dreadnaught giant model (produced also in regular dimensions).
-An interesting feature, from a technical point of view, was also the introduction of a the caps composed by two parts, whose top section could be unscrew in order to discover the nib, but leaving it shielded by a protective cage in order to consent to fill the pen without pressing dangerously the nib on the bottom of the ink bottle.
+The Dunn pens were primarily hard rubber made; and the company distinguished itself with an extensive advertising campaign.
+The pump mechanism was simple and robust, and pens were produced in a variety of models from small ladies pens (the Hummingbird) to the giant Tanks model, which is sometimes called Dreadnaught by collectors, although this name rather distinguishes a series that was also produced in ordinary sizes, characterized by caps composed of two parts (another interesting technical innovation, covered by the patent nº US-1596722) whose upper section could be unscrewed to reveal the nib but leaving it protected by a protective cage, so you can fill the pen without pressing the nib dangerously on the bottom of the ink bottle.

 The end of the company is not very clear, someone report a bankruptcy in 1924 caused by a prolonged strike of all the employees.
 Others say that the company continued operation until 1927, because there are trace of it having headquarters in New York, 71 Fifth Ave, when it went off market by its incapacity to adapt its production to the era of the colored celluloid pens.
-It seems that in 1924 there was a first instance of failure (whose causes seem to be specifically tied if not for a strike to serious problems of labor relations), which followed an attempt to reorganize the company.
-This had not happened, leading a few years after the final failure.
+It seems that in 1924 there was a first instance of failure (whose causes seem to be specifically tied if not for a strike to serious problems of labor relations), which was followed by an attempt to reorganize the company with a re-foundation and a different location from the original in order to avoid debtor lawsuits.
+This was unsuccessful, leading a few years later to the final bankruptcy.

 |1924||the company get its first bankrupcy filing|